openhab/openhabian/docs/openhabian.md

 For the WiFi based setup to work, you'll need to make your SSID and password known to the system before the first boot.
 So in addition to the setup instructions given above, uncomment and complete the lines reading `wifi_ssid="My WiFi SSID"` and `wifi_psk="password123"` in `openhabian.conf`.

+#### WiFi Hotspot
+Whenever the WiFi interface wlan0 exists but does not have connectivity, openHABian will launch a **Hotspot**.
+When you use your mobile phone to scan for WiFi networks, you should be seeing a new network called `openHABian-<n>`.
+Connecting will work without a password.
+Once connected, open your browser and point it at `http://raspberrypi.local` or `http://comitup-<n>`.
+This may or may not work for your mobile browser as it requires Bonjour/ZeroConf abilities.
+If you cannot connect to this address, go to `http://10.42.0.1`.
+On that page you can select the SSID of the network you want to connect your system to.
+Provide the password and press the button.
+Note that as soon as you do, the wlan0 IP address changes so your mobile browser will not receive/priovide you any more feedback.
+Try to ping the new system's hostname (default is `openHABianDevice`) or check DHCP on your router if your openHABian system appeared there.
+For more information on this feature see [comitup-cli](https://davesteele.github.io/comitup/).
+You can use `sudo comitup-cli` inside openHABian to change networks and eventually remove network credentials.
+Note the hotspot may not only become available during installation: it will remain on standby and will show up again every time your `wlan0` interface is losing connectivity.
+The hotspot feature is known to work on RPi 0W, 3 and 4 but is known to often expose problems with WiFi USB adapters.

 #### Disable ZRAM
 ZRAM is activated by default on fresh installations on ARM hardware except on a 8GB RPi4 as that is known to be incompatible at the time of writing, leading to kernel crashes.
 If you want to disable ZRAM for a different reason, use `zraminstall=disable` in `openhabian.conf` to install without.